tom-jk/kritaOpenDocumentDocker/README.md

 Right-click for a menu of common file actions: save, save as, export, etc.

 The list will automatically add and remove items as files are created, opened and closed.

-The list will not automatically update thumbnails as you edit images, but you can manually with the refresh button.

 # Status
 Pre-release, expect quirks